 - marketing of alcoholic beverages: reducing the impact of marketing, particularly on young people and adolescents, is an important consideration in reducing harmful use of alcohol and a precautionary approach to protecting young people against these marketing techniques should be considered.

 - pricing policies: increasing the price of alcoholic beverages is one of the most effective interventions to reduce harmful use of alcohol.
-A key factor for the success of price-related policies in reducing harmful use of alcohol is an effective and efficient system for taxation matched by adequate tax collection and enforcement.
+A key factor for the success of price-related policies in reducing harmful alcohol consumption is an effective and efficient system for taxation matched by adequate tax collection and enforcement.

 - reducing the negative consequences of drinking and alcohol intoxication: through enforcing laws against serving to intoxication, legal liability for consequences of harm resulting from intoxication caused by the serving of alcohol and responsible serving of beverages on premises and staff training in how better to prevent, identify and manage intoxicated and aggressive drinkers.